 ALWAYS check with a local club or association on what rules apply before you go and fly in an EU Member State.
-The implementation page on our website may help with finding the required information, including the website of the national associations or the club where you intend to go flying.
+The implementation page on our website may help with finding the required information, including information for guest pilots on the website of the national associations or the club where you intend to go flying.

 When: The new EU legislation will apply from 31 December 2020

 Where: The new EU legislation will apply in all 27 EU Member States and the European Economic Area (EEA, which includes Norway, Iceland and Liechtenstein).
 This group of countries is referred to as “EU” or “EU countries” or “EU territory” in the below.
 The UK will apply rules closely based on the new EU legislation.
 Whether the UK rules will be recognised by the EU depends (e.g. whether UK registration is recognised) on the outcome of the Brexit negotiations.
-It is currently unclear whether the EU rules will apply in Switzerland.
+Switzerland intends to apply these rules from 2023 onwards.

 Step 1: Registration

 Registration is mandatory for every pilot wishing to operate a model aircraft in the EU.
 Your registration is in principle valid for the entire EU territory.